MrAngelwwev2/MrAngelwwev2/README.md

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🎓 &nbsp;I'm currently studying Computer Science at Universidad Nacional de Ingeniería in Lima, Peru.\
-🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
+🌱 &nbsp;I'm passionate about software development, especially mobile development on Android and iOS.\
-✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\
+✍️ &nbsp;In my free time, I dedicate myself to staying informed about emerging technologies and also working on my personal projects.\
-💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at angel_larreategui_02@hotmail.com!
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Resume](https://drive.google.com/file/d/1X3PVTDYwWTDzBjyd_1grUq7yL3Z5WS_G/view?usp=sharing) for more details about me.
 I'm open to feedback and suggestions!